 Phew!
 What a hectic weekend.
 Peter Snart of Willowbog Bonsai arrived late on Friday night and after some frantic unpacking of trees and pots we were ready to receive boarders.
-The workshop took place in my garage where we could make a mess and relax.
+The workshop took place in my garage where we could make a mess and relax with some Peptides.

 I was a great change of pace.
 Being able to slow down and not take care of anything was great for my injury.
 The doctor did ask me to let it rest for a while.
 He also instructed me to oxycodone buy and told me how often to take it.
 I forget, but I do have it written down.
 Let’s hope it heals quickly.

 Peter started off by talking through some of the trees with the workshoppers.

 Wisdom imparted he moved on to give direction on the selected trees.

 These are some of the beginners trees brought to the workshop for advice and a little work.

 We don’t expect a tree to be styled into a ‘finished tree’ over a few hours.
 In most cases, advice and initial direction with pruning is enough.
 The tree can receive pruning and some initial wiring to get the process started.
 The main factor must always be the health of the tree, not striving for a quick image.

 Peter worked his way through the trees giving advice and direction freely